Did you ever wanted to know –

 - The Objective of The Fund – The goal of an Index Fund is completely different from a Mutual Fund.

-An Index Fund aims to give its Investor the exact same return the underlying Index provide minus the Fee or the expense of the Fund.
-Whereas an Actively Managed Mutual Fund aims is to beat the benchmark Index it compares itself to as well as its category average.
+An Index Fund aims to give its Investor the exact same return the underlying Index provides minus the Fee or the expense of the Fund.
+Whereas an Actively Managed Mutual Fund aims to beat the benchmark Index it compares itself to as well as its category average.

 - Relative Safety – Though investing in the stock market is a risky business and you should always consult a certified financial expert before making any investment decision, Index Funds are generally considered safe compared to Actively Managed Mutual Funds.

-By aiming for similar returns as the benchmark Indicies, Index Funds takes less risk so the money invested in Index Funds are safe compared to Mutual Funds.
-In an Actively Managed Mutual Fund, the Fund Manager might take higher risk to generate better returns.
+By aiming for similar returns as the benchmark Indicies, Index Funds take less risk so the money invested in Index Funds is safe compared to Mutual Funds.
+In an Actively Managed Mutual Fund, the Fund Manager might take a higher risk to generate better returns.